-- 37 generally will not completely specify all the technologies, components and their - 38 relationships in sufficient detail to enable direct implementation.

-39 1.1.2 What is this Reference Architecture?

-- 40 There is a continuum of architectures, from the most abstract to the most detailed.
-This - 41 Reference Architecture is an abstract realization of SOA, focusing on the elements and - 42 their relationships needed to enable SOA-based systems to be used, realized and - 43 owned while avoiding reliance on specific concrete technologies.
-It is therefore at the - 44 more abstract end of the continuum, described in [TOGAF v9] as a "foundation - 45 architecture".
-It is nonetheless a reference architecture as it remains solution- - independent.
-It is defined therefore as a Reference Architecture Foundation, because it - 47 takes a first principles approach to architectural modeling of SOA-based systems. - While requirements are addressed more fully in Section 2, the SOA-RAF makes key assumptions that SOA-based systems involve: - Use of resources that are distributed across ownership boundaries; - people and systems interacting with each other, also across ownership boundaries; - security, management and governance that are similarly distributed across ownership boundaries; and - interaction between people and systems that is primarily through the exchange of messages with reliability that is appropriate for the intended uses and purposes. - Even in apparently homogenous structures, such as within a single organization, different groups and departments nonetheless often have ownership boundaries between them.
-This reflects organizational reality as well as the real motivations and desires of the people running those organizations. - Such an environment as described above is an ecosystem and, specifically in the - 62 context of SOA-based systems, is a SOA ecosystem.
-This concept of an ecosystem - perspective of SOA is elaborated further in Section 1.2. - This SOA-RAF shows how Service Oriented Architecture fits into the life of users and - stakeholders, how SOA-based systems may be realized effectively, and what is - 66 involved in owning and managing them.
-This serves two purposes: to ensure that SOA- - based systems take account of the specific constraints of a SOA ecosystem, and to - allow the audience to focus on the high-level issues without becoming over-burdened - 69 with details of a particular implementation technology.
+- Use of resources that are distributed across ownership boundaries; - people and systems interacting with each other, also across ownership boundaries; - 45 security, management and governance that are similarly distributed across ownership boundaries; and - interaction between people and systems that is primarily through the exchange of messages with reliability that is appropriate for the intended uses and purposes.

+Even in apparently homogenous structures, such as within a single organization, different groups and departments nonetheless often have ownership boundaries between them.
+This reflects organizational reality as well as the real motivations and desires of the people running those organizations.

+- Such an environment as described above is an ecosystem and, specifically in the context of SOA-based systems, is a SOA ecosystem.
+This concept of an ecosystem perspective of SOA is elaborated further in Section 1.2. - 55 This SOA-RAF shows how Service Oriented Architecture fits into the life of users and stakeholders, how - 56 SOA-based systems may be realized effectively, and what is involved in owning and managing them. - 57 This serves two purposes: to ensure that SOA-based systems take account of the specific constraints of - a SOA ecosystem, and to allow the audience to focus on the high-level issues without becoming over- - 59 burdened with details of a particular implementation technology.

-70 1.1.3 Relationship to the OASIS Reference Model for SOA
+60 1.1.3 Relationship to the OASIS Reference Model for SOA

-- 71 The OASIS Reference Model for Service Oriented Architecture identifies the key - 72 characteristics of SOA and defines many of the important concepts needed to - value of the restand what SOA is and what makes it important.
-The Reference Architecture - 74 Foundation takes the Reference Model as its starting point, in particular the vocabulary - and definition of important terms and concepts. - 76 The SOA-RAF goes further in that it shows how SOA-based systems can be realized - - albeit in an abstract way.
-As noted above, SOA-based systems are better thought of as - dynamic systems rather than stand-alone software products.
-Consequently, how they are used and managed is at least as important architecturally as how they are
+61 The OASIS Reference Model for Service Oriented Architecture identifies the key characteristics of SOA and defines many of the important concepts needed to understand what SOA is and what makes it important.
+The Reference Architecture Foundation takes the Reference Model as its starting point, in particular the vocabulary and definition of important terms and concepts.

+65 The SOA-RAF goes further in that it shows how SOA-based systems can be realized - albeit in an 66 abstract way.
+As noted above, SOA-based systems are better thought of as dynamic systems rather than 67 stand-alone software products.
+Consequently, how they are used and managed is at least as important 68 architecturally as how they are constructed.